Isaac Arthur

-Isaac Albert Arthur (born September 20, 1980) is a science communication, YouTuber and futurist.
+Isaac Albert Arthur (born September 20, 1980) is a science educator, YouTuber, futurist and president of the American National Space Society (NSS).
 He is best known as producer of his YouTube channel, Science & Futurism With Isaac Arthur (SFIA), where he discusses a broad variety of topics on futurism and space colonization.

 Early life and education

 Arthur was raised by his mother and his grandfather, Alan Arthur, along with an older sister.
 He was homeschooled from the age of ten, and dropped out of high school at age twelve.
 He received his GED at the age of sixteen.

-In 2001 he graduated at the top of his class with a degree in physics from Kent State University and began to pursue a graduate degree in biophysics.
+In 2001, he graduated at the top of his class with a degree in physics from Kent State University and began to pursue a graduate degree in biophysics.
 Arthur became involved in local politics and now serves as chairman of the Ashtabula County board of elections.
 His wife, Sarah Fowler Arthur has represented Ohio's 99th district in the Ohio state legislature since 2021.
+Arthur enlisted in the US Army in 2003 and was deployed to Iraq from 2005 to 2007.
+He left the military in 2010, returning to his home in Ashtabula, Ohio.